Everywhere on the Planet Microplastics Are Found Inside People

 Long-Term Solutions and Government Role

-These are the first steps, and each of them, which, while small, will make a large impact when millions do the same.
+These are first steps, and each of them, while small, will make a large impact when millions do the same.
 However, They must not be standalone and must be followed by government actions such as ensuring that recyclable plastics of all types are disposed of.
 Too often, many types of plastics are not allowed in recycling programs, and these plastics end up in our oceans and landfills.
 Eliminating as much of it from the sources is needed.

 The Urgent Need for Change